samc-netizen/Open-Source-Software-24BHI10026-/README.md

 ## Implementation Environment

-The project is implemented and tested using GitHub Codespaces, providing a cloud-based Linux development environment.
+The project is implemented and tested using GitHub Codespaces, which provides a cloud-based Linux development environment.
 All scripts are designed to run via the command line without requiring any graphical interface.

 ---